DevRel-Foundation/.github/profile/README.md

 <details>
   <summary>
-    <strong>How does the Community Structure of the DevRel Foundation Work?</strong>
+    <strong>How does the community structure of the Developer Relations Foundation work?</strong>
   </summary><br />

    The DevRel Foundation operates through two key structures: the Steering Committee, which provides oversight and strategic direction for the Foundation, and the Working Groups, which drive the Foundation's projects.
 These groups are coordinated by WG managers, and activity direction relies on active community participation (called working group participants).
 For more details, please see our [governance playbook][Playbook].